nvanlaerebeke/mitto/src/Readme.md

 ToDo's before v1:

-- Threading - only need ThreadPool.QueueWorkerItem when processing starts (example the Action<T> and callback methods)

 - Custom error codes

 - Make the Response messages type-safe, don't require IMessage but the actual Request type where needed